wiredlab/scheduling-bazaar/README.md

 # scheduling-bazaar
-summer project to simulate space-ground scheduling schemes
+Undergraduate summer research project to simulate space-ground scheduling schemes.

-this repository holds the daily snapshots
+This project will be used to find contacts, or "visible" passes, for ground stations and satellites.
+The contacts will be used to answer scheduling questions for a network of ground stations.